incognito187/aws/README.md

 In AWS cloud computing, before client workloads are exposed to the internet, a trusted boundary called a Virtual Private Cloud (VPC) is required.
 Amazon VPC provides clients with control over their virtual networking environment, including resource placement, connectivity, and security.
-Observability in AWS begins with the VPC.
+Observability in AWS begins with the VPC, and ends with the resources that a softre workload requires to function.

 Network traffic within a trusted boundary, such as a Virtual Private Cloud (VPC), is called East-West traffic.
-Outbound workload traffic is referred to as Egress flow, while inbound workload traffic is known as Ingress flow.
+With outbound workload traffic is referred to as Egress flow, while inbound workload traffic is known as Ingress flow.
-Enabling observability for an AWS VPC requires collecting actionable data from Ingress, Egress, and East-West traffic.
+Enabling observability for an AWS VPC requires collecting actionable data from;

+* Ingress.<br>
+* Egress.<br>
+* East-West traffic.<br>

 #### VPC Flow Logs: